Hotlines to call if you or a friend is feeling overwhelmed by stress, sadness or something else. In an emergency, always call 911

 The National Runaway Safeline: Youth can call 1-800-RUNAWAY or chat live on the NRS website for confidential support and referrals to service providers.
 They may also qualify for a free bus ticket home.

 The Trevor Project, Lifeline and TrevorChat: Youth who are feeling alone, confused or in crisis can call 1-866-488-7386 or chat online with a trained advocate.
-The Trevor Project provides crisis intervention and suicide prevention services to lesbian, gay, bisexual, transgender and questioning youth.
+The Trevor Project provides crisis intervention and suicide prevention services to LGBTQ young people.